AliciaXia222/Capstone-Team-Climate-Trace/README.md

 #### Comparison Between Models

 In this section, we evaluate the performance of several machine learning models used for predicting Energy Use Intensity (EUI) and estimating greenhouse gas (GHG) emissions from buildings.
 The models tested include Linear Regression (LR), Linear Regression with Lasso and Ridge regularization, K-Nearest Neighbors (KNN), Random Forest, XGBoost, and CatBoost.
 The evaluation metrics, such as Mean Absolute Percentage Error (MAPE) and R², are used to assess model performance across different feature sets.
 The models are also evaluated across various cross-validation strategies to ensure robustness and generalizability.

+En particular, estamos considerando

 The specific features utilized in each model, along with the hyperparameters tested, can be found in detail in the tables [here](https://github.com/AliciaXia222/Capstone-Team-Climate-Trace/tree/main/results) and are summarized in this [table](https://github.com/AliciaXia222/Capstone-Team-Climate-Trace/blob/main/results/comparison_average_results.csv).
 The findings and recommendations for model improvement will be further explored in the [Results & Analysis slide deck](https://docs.google.com/presentation/d/1aeell_KmJwJAF3aopTo4ghbe1blzv2hjZ7Oo8uiPV3E/edit?usp=sharing).

 The following graphs display the average performance metrics for MAPE, R², and RMSE for both residential and non-residential buildings across different cross-validation strategies: within domain, cross-domain, and all domain.
 These averages are calculated for various regions, helping us to identify the best model and select our EUI Estimation Technique.
 By analyzing these results, we can determine which model performs best across different scenarios, guiding our final decision on the most effective approach for predicting EUI.
 In addition to MAPE, R², and RMSE, other evaluation metrics can be found [here](https://github.com/AliciaXia222/Capstone-Team-Climate-Trace/blob/main/results/comparison_average_results.csv).